 Coalition rhetoric heats up as W. Bank freeze nears end

-Barak was referring to the recent announcement that direct negotiations will resume by telling Blair that Israel cordially welcomes him on his visit to Israel as part of the Quartet's efforts, along with the United States and others, to bring about a breakthrough negotiations.
+Barak was referring to the recent Quartet announcement that direct negotiations will resume by telling Blair that Israel cordially welcomes him on his visit as part of the Quartet's efforts, along those of the United States and others, to bring about a breakthrough in negotiations.

 "Israel and the Palestinians will need to make courageous decisions during the negotiations," Barak added.